 This indicates there will be no limits on skins.
 Plus, it says the only strict regulation is all skins must clearly identify the license it is operating under.
 It allows operators and software providers to apply for licenses knowing exactly what they can do with them.

-Operator licenses for online slots, table games, and poker will cost $10 million for all three.
+Operator licenses for real money online slots, table games, and poker will cost $10 million for all three.
 Or, $4 million separately.
 The interactive gaming platform licenses come with a $1 million licensing fee attached.

 The application process begins soon but will take several months to complete.
 Therefore, the first online gambling sites in PA won’t likely open until at least the fourth quarter of 2018.